-NHSX Data Sharing Agreement Templatey
+NHS Data Sharing Agreement Template

-The NHSX\ issued a controller to controller 'Data Sharing Agreement (DSA) Template'.
-The template is designed to provide a high-level summary of data sharing between the parties signed up to the DSA.
+The NHS has made available a controller to controller 'Data Sharing Agreement (DSA) Template'.
+This is a high-level data sharing agreement that you can use to outline the basics of personal data sharing between organisations.